mthjones/Hospital-Manager/docs/customer/Iteration 0/critique-matt.md

 **Iteration 1**

 * What if additional functionality is requested later in development?
-The GUI will need the change again.
+The GUI will need to change again.
 * Drop down list of customers could become unwieldy with many customers.
 Perhaps some sort of searching functionality?
 * Salesmen should have access to the "placing an order" form.
 Should be combined with the salesman form (the "completion of sale" one).
 * Why assign orders to salespeople?
 Orders will likely be going out via delivery company. (confusing)